 Accountants aid society by providing information that promotes optimal allocation and use of limited resources.
-Each student is expected to become familiar with the theory, principles and practices of the major branches of accounting: auditing, financial accounting, cost and managerial accounting, accounting information systems and taxation (see accounting program requirements and course descriptions).
+Each student is expected to become familiar with the theory, principles and practices of the major branches of accounting: auditing, financial accounting, cost and managerial accounting, accounting information systems and taxation.

 Certified Public Accountants (CPA)

 - Licensed by the states and act as independent consultants.